15 Inspirational Art DIY Ideas Thanks To The Artist & Galleries of Art Basel Miami Beach

 DIY Tip: I’m convinced this one must be a 3-D sculpture of someone’s child.
 Haha.
-Take a photo of your child and have it carved using a 3-D modeler, paint, and let dry.
+Please take a photo of your child and have it carved using a 3-D modeler, paint, and let dry.

 9. Ginormous Candy Art | Art DIY Ideas

 Life should be sweet!
 The design should be too.
-Hence the reason I adore this artist’s take on enormous candy art – made in the USA, of course.
+Hence, I adore this artist’s take on enormous candy art – made in the USA, of course.
 If you missed my post and video of my takeaways and meaning behind Art Basel’s latest trends – click here.

 10. Chromatic People on Metal | Art Basel Miami Beach

-In addition to my love of color and look of candy, one of the fascinating parts of my everyday world of traveling, design, hosting TV, and podcast shows such as DesignRockstar is that I get to interview some of the most notable people in the world.
-From the Drew and Jonathan Scott from Property Brothers to Michael Jackson’s interior designer, Kenneth Kastler, aka.
-Doc Phineas, every day, is a classroom filled with people.
+In addition to my love of color and the look of candy, one of the fascinating parts of my everyday world of traveling, designing, and hosting TV, and podcast shows such as DesignRockstar is that I get to interview some of the most notable people in the world.
+From Drew and Jonathan Scott from Property Brothers to Michael Jackson’s interior designer, Kenneth Kastler, aka.
+Doc Phineas, every day is a classroom filled with people.
 I love people, their stories, and learning from their life lessons – click here to see the people interviews I’ve made public to date.
 Subscribe to see all of my interviews and meet some of the most ahhhhmazing people in the world.